GENERAL PUBLICATIONS POLICIES

 No other symbols or items should appear on the letterhead.

-Envelopes with an imprinted department or office name may be ordered through the University Communications and Marketing Office and printed in the University Print Shop.
+Envelopes with an imprinted department or office name may be ordered through the University Office of Creative Services.
 All envelopes must conform to University standards and include the Binghamton University logotype and address line.
 See envelope example that follows.

 Letterhead and envelopes will be printed only for recognized units of the University.